 The SPIE Digital Library is archived and preserved in Portico.

 When a user's IP is affiliated with a subscribing institution, the institutional name and logo appear in an "Access Provided By" popup that can then be closed by the user.
 To add or change your institution's logo, administrative contacts can send the logo image (jpg or png) to email@example.com.
 Images of any size are acceptable, however they will be scaled to display in the popup at 75 pixels in height.

 Users with administrative rights can download usage statistics, and access SUSHI credentials necessary for automated statistical harvesting, by signing in to the SPIE Digital Library using their personal user account and then navigating to My Account > Institutional Administration > COUNTER Reports.
 For detailed instructions, please download our COUNTER Usage Reports Guide.

 Usage reports for each month are usually available by the 6th of the following month.

 SPIE Digital Library is currently compliant with the current COUNTER 4 standards, and will be COUNTER 5 compliant by January 2019.

-Collections of MARC records for SPIE Journals and Proceedings Volumes are available through OCLC (the collection IDs are spie.journals and spie.provolumes as listed on the WorldCat collection list) and through ProQuest's 360 MARC service.
+Collections of MARC records for SPIE Journals, Proceedings Volumes, and eBooks are commercially available through vendors such as OCLC (the collection IDs are spie.journals, spie.provolumes, and spie.ebooks on the WorldCat collection list) and ProQuest's 360 MARC service.